-The SB7 doesn’t have extra sound effects and flashing lights you’ll see in some spirit boxes.
+The SB7 doesn’t have the extra sound effects and flashing lights you’ll see in some spirit boxes.
 It just does exactly what you need and does it well.
 I’m not a big fan of ghost boxes that flash or play music.
-They’re pretty popular if you’re recording paranormal investigations for YouTube or something but for anything else they’re just distracting you from its actual function.
+They’re pretty popular if you’re recording paranormal investigations for YouTube or something but for anything else, they’re just distracting you from their actual function.

 If you’re just getting started, this is probably the first piece of equipment I’d suggest getting.
 Once you start having conversations with disembodied voices, you’ll probably want to take things further and see where these voices are coming from (which brings us to the cameras).

 The most popular (and my #1 pick) is the P-SB7T Spirit Box reviewed here.

 If there’s any piece of equipment that looks like something you’d find in Ghost Busters it’ll be the EMF detector (or EMF meter).
 It’s also high on the list of essential gear.

 Made for civilian use, it watches for disturbances and spikes in electromagnetic fields.
 Paranormal entities often can’t be seen by the naked eye (unless they really have a reason and the energy to be visible) but electromagnetic radiation is one of the more common telltale sales.

 It’s also one of the easiest parts of paranormal evidence to collect.
 Switch it on and leave it to watch an area or carry it with you as you move through an area – it’ll alert you to the potential existence of ghosts.